Schr\"oder partitions, Schr\"oder tableaux and weak poset patterns: An RSK-like algorithm for Schr oder tableaux

 Many classes of permutations avoiding a given set of patterns have been enumerated.
 The above one is among them, see \cite{SiSc}.

 \begin{prop} The set of permutations of length $n$ whose Schr\"oder insertion tableau consists of a single column has cardinality $2^{n-1}$. \end{prop}

-We close this section by simply stating (without proof) one more case, which is, in some sense, a generalization of both the cases described above.
-Namely, we consider the case of what can be called \emph{Schr\"oder hooks}, that is Schr\"oder shapes having at most one row and one column with more than one cell.
+We close this section by illustrating one more case which is, in some sense, a generalization of both the cases described above.
+Namely, we consider the case of what can be called \emph{Schr\"oder hooks}, that is Schr\"oder shapes having at most one row and one column with more than one upper triangular cell.
+Since this case is considerably more difficult than the previous ones, we need some preparation and our results will be less elegant.
+Nevertheless, the strategy employed reveals some features of our algorithms that are interesting in themselves.